herlesupreeth/OAI-5G/README.md

 OAI-5G
 ========================

 OAI-5G is an integration of EmPOWER Agent (developed by CREATE-NET) library with OpenAirInterface (developed by Eurecom).
 EmPOWER Agent (EMAge) provides an interface between OpenAirInterface (OAI) stack and SDN Controllers such as e.g. EmPOWER.
-This helps in exchange of statistics, and control the working of OAI stack by the SDN Controller.
+This helps in exchange of statistics, measurements, configurations, and control the working of OAI stack by the SDN Controller.

 EmPOWER Agent (EMAge) is under the Apache License, Version 2.0.